Johnny Gilbert: Announcing

 In 1963, Gilbert was selected by Mark Goodson to replace Don Pardo as the announcer and audience host for the original Bill Cullen-hosted version of The Price Is Right when it moved from NBC to ABC.
 He hosted the show for the absent Cullen on June 19, 1964.
 Gilbert also served as the announcer and audience host for Dinah Shore's syndicated daily talk show, which ran from 1974 to 1980.

 When Merv Griffin decided to reintroduce his quiz show Jeopardy! to television in 1984 as a daily syndicated program, the new version's host, Alex Trebek, convinced Griffin to hire Gilbert as announcer and audience host; Trebek had met Gilbert at a dinner party in the early 1980s and was impressed with his voice.
 Gilbert has held these two roles ever since.
 He has become well known for opening each of the show's nightly episodes with the announcement, "This is Jeopardy!"
-After that opening line, he would introduce the two new challengers for the episode followed by the defending champion, stating the total winnings of the latter, before introducing the host.
-His additional duties have included announcing the fee plugs for the sponsors of the show (until 1996) and announcing consolation prizes offered to non-winning contestants (until 2002), as well as announcing the following day's challengers during the end credits (from 2022 to 2023) and info on visiting the Jeopardy! website about streaming the five latest episodes of the current season (since 2025).
-Also, on some episodes of the first season only, he would provide voice-overs during lead-ins to and exits from commercial breaks.
-(Note: Opening narrations and other announcements on the daily syndicated version of Jeopardy! from its premiere on September 10, 1984 through the present.)
-As audience host, Gilbert handles warm-up duties, exciting the crowd before the commencement of taping.
+After that opening line, Gilbert would introduce the two new challengers for the episode followed by the defending champion, stating the total winnings of the latter, before introducing the host.
+His additional duties have included announcing the fee plugs for the sponsors of the show (until 1996), announcing consolation prizes offered to non-winning contestants (until 2002), announcing the following day's challengers during the end credits (in 2022 and 2023), and providing information on visiting the Jeopardy! website about streaming the five latest episodes of the current season (since 2025).
+Also, on some episodes of the first season only, Gilbert would provide voice-overs during lead-ins to and exits from commercial breaks.
+(Note: Opening narrations and other announcements on the daily syndicated version of Jeopardy! from its premiere on September 10, 1984, through the present.)